opencaesar/oml-vision/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to reproduce the bug

 [List of the steps to reproduce the bug.
-If relevant, you may add SysMLv2 or KerML code snippets or files that exhibit the bug.]
+If relevant, you may add OML Vision code snippets or files that exhibit the bug.]

 ## Current result